Payment for Subject Participation in Research

 Requirements for compensation:

 Compensation may be given in several different forms.
-These may include check via oracle, gift cards, petty cash or small gifts such as pencils/ stickers.
+These may include check via oracle, gift cards, petty cash or small gifts such as a food item, pencils/ stickers.
 The state encourages the use of check via oracle for most payments.
 However circumstances do allow other methods of compensation in special circumstances if approved by the IRB.
 If using oracle the expenditure type of Services, Human Subject Payments found under Contractual Services should be used.
 Please note that the paid amount will be reportable to the IRS as income and will be withheld if the subject owes money to the state.
 It is critical that the researcher does not imply in the consent form that one is being "reimbursed" if you plan to process the payment via compensation methods, since there are very different tax implications for the subject.